 I got out of the truck and took a closer look at the plants along the edge of the road.
 Finally, I found what I had come to photograph:

-On the other side of the gravel road, was another Bellwort species, Uvularia puberula or Mountain Bellwort.
+On the other side of the gravel road, was another Bellwort species, Uvularia sessilifolia or Sessil Bellwort.
 This is my favorite Bellwort species.
 I really like the creamy yellow color of the flowers and the way that they dangle loosely from the stem.
 There is another Uvularia species that looks very much like this one, but I’m quite certain that I’ve identified it properly without digging it up:

 In the same area where I was parked, I saw several very nice groups of Trillium simile, Gleeson’s Trillium.
 Although I had recently photographed it at Oconee Station State Historic Site, I decided that I wanted to shoot these groups, as well: